asmi2604/AB-Testing-Framework/README.md

 ### Peeking Problem
 A simulation of daily p-value checks demonstrated **p-value instability** when the experiment is checked before completion.
-The p-value oscillates above and below α = 0.05 at early checkpoints — stopping at any of these would produce false conclusions.
+The p-value oscillates above and below α = 0.05 at early checkpoints, stopping at any of these would produce false conclusions.
 This illustrates why sequential testing requires correction methods (e.g., alpha spending functions) rather than naive daily monitoring.